-A: My days rarely follow a traditional eight hour work day.
+ML: My days rarely follow a traditional eight-hour work day.
 I usually wake up prior to my alarm, thinking about what my day holds.
-Fortunately as I get older, I wake up less in a panic regarding work than I used to.
-I have to admit, my favorite part is wrapping up my day, having completed all the work for that day—there is a lot of satisfaction in that.
+Fortunately, as I get older, I wake up less in a panic regarding work than I used to.
+I have to admit, my favorite part is wrapping up my day, having completed all the work for that day.
+There is a lot of satisfaction in that.
 But of course work is only part of my day.
 Church, family and serving others in the community tend to fill in the rest.

-Q: Do you have a favorite project?
-Why?
+MH: Do you have a favorite project, and why?

-Q: Your dad, John Levang, was a very successful Lewis Superintendent.
+MH: Your dad John Levang was a very successful Lewis superintendent.
 What did he teach you?